-The Advice Hub sits as part of the Student Engagement Team of the Students' Union, with Representation, Democracy, and Student Opportunities staff and activities led by the Head of Membership Services.
-The Advice Hub is managed by the Advice Hub Manager, Holly Shaw.
-The Advice Hub Manager's responsibilities include management responsibility for the long-term development of the Advice Hub, support with complex and high-level advice work, and directly line managing Advice Hub advisers.
-In the absence of the Advice Hub Manager, direct responsibility for the service will fall to the Head of Membership, Leo Howes.
+The Advice Hub sits as part of the Student Engagement Team of the Students' Union, with Representation, Democracy, and Student Opportunities staff and activities led by the Head of Student Engagement.
+The Advice Hub is led by the Advice Hub Manager, Holly Shaw.
+The Advice Hub Manager's responsibilities include senior management responsibility for the long-term development of the Advice Hub and directly line managing Advice Hub advisers.
+In the absence of the Advice Hub Manager, direct responsibility for the service will fall to the Head of Student Engagement, Leo Howes.